Thousand Voyages Travel and Photography

 (1) Flights

-The group will fly from Istanbul Sabiha airport, Turkey (Pegasus Airlines).
-We can book flights from your home country to Istanbul or directly to Baghdad.
-We'll also arrange your transfer to the Baghdad hotel.
+The group will fly from Istanbul Sabiha Airport, Turkey (Pegasus Airlines).
+We can book flights from your home country to Istanbul or directly to Baghdad, and we'll arrange your transfer to the Baghdad hotel.
 Contact us for available options.

 Departure: Istanbul 23.35 - Baghdad 02.20;